By J. L. Starkey

 As their diseases progressed, both men experienced delusions, personality changes, and violent outbursts.
 While the men had lucid moments, they were probably aware that they could not stop the progression of their terrifying illnesses.

 Were these similarities purely coincidental?
 Probably not.
+Still, the question remains: what was the diagnosis?

 A modern symptom checker did not provide much help in solving the mystery.
 Possible diagnoses ranged from bipolar disorder to mononucleosis, with just about everything between those two extremes listed as “potential” causes of the symptoms.